 I want to touch a bit on emotional intelligence from a previous blog on the subject of EQ.
 Basically, emotional intelligence is the ability to perceive emotions in yourself and sense the emotional needs in others.
-I’ve been studying this interpersonal skill and certainly am not an emotional master, but I constantly challenge myself to control any “miffed” (annoying) emotions that are connected to stressful situations.
+I study this interpersonal skill and certainly am not an emotional master, but I constantly challenge myself to control any “miffed” (annoying) emotions that are connected to stressful situations.

 Miffed?
 Mad?
 Upset?
 Irritated?
 Jittery?
 Soft?
 Antsy?
 Optimistic?
 All the Above?!?!